Support to the Circular Economy

 The Circular Economy is fundamental for an economic development that generates positive environmental and social impact.
 The circular model is based on the redesign of industrial processes and business models to generate economic and competitive advantage for companies, with a regenerative approach towards natural capital.
 Its objectives include the generation of a virtuous cycle in the use of resources, overcoming the linear model which involves extraction, production, sale and waste.

 Intesa Sanpaolo will continue to redefine business strategies in an innovative way, ensuring financial support for investments to facilitate the redesign of the industrial system.
-The activity is considered of primary importance for the Group and is indicated as a strategic pillar within the 2018-2021 Business Plan.
+The activity is considered of primary importance also for the 2022-2025 Business Plan.

 The transition to a Circular Economy continued, also with the contribution of the Intesa Sanpaolo Innovation Center, a Group company which oversees all the Circular Economy activities.